 - The 4.5 mgd plant can now easily handle Fort Mill’s rapid population growth, heavy rains, and new phosphorus limits, plus anticipated nitrogen limits.

 - The plant includes room for further expansion to 6 mgd and produces a high-quality effluent suitable for reuse if the town ever needs more drinking water sources.

 "Fort Mill’s wastewater treatment plant typically processes between 1 million and 1.5 million gallons per day.
 But they recently had a lot of rain and treated a peak flow of 4.8 million gallons with no issues."

 From the air, it looks like Fort Mill, South Carolina’s wastewater treatment plant has plenty of surrounding space to expand.
 It doesn’t.
 The plant is wedged between a sizable hill and a floodplain.
 Soon, it will also be hemmed in by a new, multi-use development—a reflection of rapid urban growth in Fort Mill, which sits just south of Charlotte.
 The population swelled by an estimated 160% between 2010 and 2021.
 Flows have shot up accordingly.

 The Fort Mill Wastewater Treatment Plant needed to:

-- recover lost capacity and further boost capacity within the same footprint
+- Boost its capacity within the same footprint

 Hazen helped the plant meet those goals and expand capacity from 3 to 4.5 million gallons per day using membrane bioreactor (MBR) technology.